raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Weapon (any sword), rare (requires attunement)_

 You can use a bonus action to speak this magic sword’s command word, causing flames to erupt from the blade.
-These flames shed bright light in a 40-foot radius and dim light for an additional 12m.
+These flames shed bright light in a 12m radius and dim light for an additional 12m.
 While the sword is ablaze, it deals an extra 2d6 fire damage to any target it hits.
 The flames last until you use a bonus action to speak the command word again or until you drop or sheathe the sword.

 #### Folding Boat

 _Wondrous item, rare_

-This object appears as a wooden box that measures 12 inches long, 6 inches wide, and 6 inches deep.
+This object appears as a wooden box that measures 30cm long, 15cm wide, and 15cm deep.
 It weighs 2kg and floats.
 It can be opened to store items inside.
 This item also has three command words, each requiring you to use an action to speak it.

 One command word causes the box to unfold into a boat 3m long, 1.2m wide, and 60cm deep.
 The boat has one pair of oars, an anchor, a mast, and a lateen sail.
 The boat can hold up to four Medium creatures comfortably.